enricmartos/SpringBootApp/README.md

 ## Description

+This application is a library management system which allows you to see, edit and delete all book entries.
+You can add a new book as well.

 # Build setup

 - Clone this repo to your local machine.
 If you use Spring Tool Suite as IDE, open this project there: